How to Delete All Emails in Gmail (2025 Fast Method)

 Manually forward critical emails to another account or save them as PDFs for important records.

-While Gmail's built-in tools work, they require multiple steps and careful attention to avoid mistakes.
-MailMop offers a smarter approach that analyzes your inbox before suggesting deletions.
+Gmail's built-in tools work, but they take several steps and careful attention so you don't make a mistake.
+MailMop takes a smarter approach and analyzes your inbox before it suggests deletions.

 Here's what makes MailMop different: